devblackops/watchmen/README.md

 Pester tests packaged into a PowerShell module gain the immediate benefit of being versionable just like any other PowerShell module.
 They also are easily publishable to public or private NuGet-based repositories like the [PowerShell Gallery](https://www.powershellgallery.com/).
 This facilitates high quality test modules that validate common infrastructure to be shared and improved upon by the broader community.

+## Example Watchmen File
+The example Watchmen file below will execute Pester tests contained inside the **MyAppOVF** module installed on the location machine.
+Upon any failing tests, Watchmen will then execute a number of notifiers such as sending an email, writing to the eventlog, appending to a log file, executing an arbirarty PowerShell script block or script, sending a message to a Slack channel, and send a message to a syslog server.

 #### myapp.watchmen.ps1
 ```powershell